kyleboas/tacticsjournal.com/_posts/2023-4-24-How-Manchester-United-man-to-man-marking-weakened-Brighton-buildup.md

     <figcaption>Figure 4.1 - Estupinan dismarks from Antony to make a run into the right half-space in the second half</figcaption>
 </figure>

-Estupinan did the same in the second half, but now that Brighton we're more compact, **the threat of Antony on the right wing was limited**.
+Estupinan did the same in the second half, but now that Brighton were more compact, **the threat of Antony on the right wing was limited**.

 <figure>